Name, image and likeness (NIL) income

 Accurately complete Form W-9.
 Request for Taxpayer Identification Number and Certification or Form W-4, Employee’s Withholding Certificate.

-Student-athletes are generally considered independent contractors for tax purposes and receive Forms 1099 if their income is $600 or more from one source.
+Student-athletes are generally considered independent contractors for tax purposes if they receive Form 1099.
+Forms 1099 are used to report any payment totaling $600 or more during the year.

 NOTE: Income or benefits you received as a student-athlete must be included in taxable income on the FAFSA (Free Application for Federal Student Aid) application and could impact the amount of financial aid granted.
 Pell grants are based on other factors but can also be impacted by NIL income.